-Council members expressed interest in including affordable units on site and extending the period of affordability to a minimum of 30 years.
-The developer will be providing additional information.
+Council members expressed interest in including affordable units and/or affordable commercial spaces on site and extending the period of affordability to a minimum of 30 years.
+The developer will provide additional information this evening.

-Restrict occupancy to renters over 21 years of age:
+Restrict Occupancy to Renters Over 21 Years of Age: